 I-2-5-50.When to Obtain Vocational Expert Opinion

 A. When an Administrative Law Judge (ALJ) May Need To Obtain Vocational Expert (VE) Opinion

-An ALJ may need to obtain a VE's opinion, either in testimony at a hearing, in person, by telephone, by video teleconference or in written responses to interrogatories, when the ALJ is determining whether the claimant's impairment(s) prevents the performance of past relevant work.
+An ALJ may need to obtain a VE's opinion, either in testimony at a hearing or in written responses to interrogatories, when the ALJ is determining whether the claimant's impairment(s) prevents the performance of past relevant work.

 An ALJ may also determine a VE's opinion is necessary when the ALJ is determining whether the claimant's impairment(s) prevents the performance of any other work and he or she cannot decide the case under any of the tables in 20 CFR Part 404 Subpart P Appendix 2, for any of the following reasons:

-the claimant has a combination of exertional and nonexertional limitations; e.g., back impairments with limited sitting or standing tolerance.
+The claimant has a combination of exertional and nonexertional limitations.

 B. When the ALJ Must Obtain VE Opinion